ayazshah2/nice-invoice/README.md

 ```

 ### Optional Parameters
-Following parameters you can leave it blank
+Following parameters you can leave it blank <br >
 ```company_logo: "logo.png",```